theredcmdcraft/gitflow-avh/The-Python-rewrite.md

 core design goals is to have the project fully unit tested and ideally, to cover every line of source code by tests.

-If you like to get involved, I advice you to take the following steps.
+If you like to get involved, I advise you to take the following steps.

 Testing setup
 -------------